 Use common page set-ups for consistency

 If you are doing something for the first time, ask for some help as to how to properly prepare your files.
-Refer to the Castle Press web page on How to Create a Digital File.
+Refer to the Castle Press web page on Digital File Peparation.
 Use available paper sizes that will economically fit the press.

-If the project has a complex fold, request a folding dummy to show paper creep and panel size to build your file to actual size
+If the project has a complex fold, request a folding dummy to show paper creep and panel size to build your file to the correct size.

 Multiple-page documents can be built to ease prepress automation